Film: The Last Boy Scout

 - Wham Line: A police officer walks up to the car where a couple of mooks have Hallenbeck knocked out in the back seat.
 The policeman asks the driver if there is anything wrong.
-Very politely, he says, "Why yes, officer, there are too many bullets in this gun."
+Very politely, he says, "Yes, officer, there is a problem.
+Apparently there are too many bullets in this gun."
 After lightening its load, the mook wraps the gun around Hallenbeck's hand, then carefully tosses it on top of the dead police officer, and drives off, saying to (the still unconscious) Hallenbeck, "Naughty, naughty, Joseph, you just killed a polceman."

 - World of Snark: The WHOLE movie is flooding with this.

 - Your Cheating Heart: Gives us the Establishing Character Moment for Joe (the cuckoldee), Sarah (the wife), and Mike (the other guy).
 Joe is willing to put a bullet in his closet on the mere suspicion that Sarah is cheating...and he's right.